Landmarks gives owner a year to sell or tie property to Petinary expansion

 Gateway tree just after installation was completed.
 Courtesy: Facebook

-The 32-foot is a welding tour-de force involved both rough and finite touches from the trunk to the over 200 flowers that will form the canopy.
+The 32-foot sculpture is a welding tour-de force involved both rough and finite touches from the trunk to the over 200 flowers that will form the canopy.
 Koivunen even included insects and birds throughout the tree.

 The $60,000 tree is one of several signature art projects forwarded by the MNA Arts & Culture Committee with support from several benefactors including the Madison Arts Commission.